 In the wake of the referendum that took place in June 2016, negotiations between the British government and the EU are currently in progress, and LEPT will keep you updated on what impacts the UK's departure might have on access to European funding for local authorities.
-As of November 2018, one programme, LIFE, has published a statement regarding UK beneficiaries.
-National government has also issued a statement regarding Horizon 2020, where it clairifies that it will "guarantee funding for competitively bid for EU projects submitted before we leave the EU, including Horizon 2020 projects".
+National government has issued a statement regarding Horizon 2020, where it clairifies that it will "guarantee funding for competitively bid for EU projects submitted before we leave the EU, including Horizon 2020 projects".
 UKRI has a regularly updated section dedicated to Brexit related information: UKRI & EU exit.

 Information can be found here, from most to least recent:

-UK Reserch Office/ UK Research and Innovation 'Factsheet: BREXIT and Continued UK Participation in EU Programmes for Research, Innovation and Higher Education' (updated 30 October 2019)
+UK Research Office/ UK Research and Innovation 'Factsheet: BREXIT and Continued UK Participation in EU Programmes for Research, Innovation and Higher Education' (updated 30 October 2019)

 Department for Business, Energy & Industrial Strategy and UK Research and Innovation Horizon 2020 funding after Brexit (updated 24 October 2019)